igdaniel-1/SubscriptionCancellation-React/README.md

 - I created a component with the "how many roles" 3 questions.
 - Added component for discount offer button.
 - Created a component that turns the array of options for each story step into a displayed list of buttons.

+All buttons are continue buttons
+- I have a helper function controlling my onClick to proceed to the next title in the story path.
+This is not always the case in the demo.
+- I need to create more onClick helper functions to regulate the steps taken through the path.
+- I also need this so users can click the multiple question buttons on some of the pages without the story moving forward preemptively.